 To seal your criminal record, you should file a petition to seal your record.
-If you're filing with the Boston Municipal Court (BMC), you can file 3 or more dismissals and non-criminal court records from 2 or more court divisions within the BMC at once.
+If you're filing with the Boston Municipal Court (BMC), you can file 3 or more record dismissals and non-criminal court records from 2 or more BMC court divisions at once.